-- The Visit Malaysia (VM2026) marks the fifth campaign since VMY was first launched in 1990 (1994, 2007, and 2014). - VM2026's targets 43 million visitors, nearly 5 million more than the almost 38 million visitors in 2024.
-In Jan-Aug 2025: 28.2 million visitors (17.8 million tourists). - Past VMY campaigns have consistently successfully boosted the tourism sector in terms of international tourists and tourists' receipts. - Tourism is highly competitive globally and within regions like Southeast Asia.
+- The Visit Malaysia (VM2026) marks the fifth campaign since VMY was first launched in 1990 (1994, 2007, and 2014). - VM2026's targets 47 million visitors, nearly 10 million more than the almost 38 million visitors in 2024.
+Jan-Aug 2025 (visitors: 28.2 million against target's 43 million; tourists: 17.8 million against target's 31.3 million). - Past VMY campaigns have consistently successfully boosted the tourism sector in terms of international tourists and tourists' receipts. - Tourism is highly competitive globally and within regions like Southeast Asia.
 Public and private sectors can collectively overcome challenges, optimise resources, and build a more robust, attractive, and sustainable tourism industry.